 And just like buying from an actual dispensary, you need to be at least 18 or 19 years of age depending on the legal age to purchase cannabis in a province.
 Payments for orders vary and most payments are done using credit cards, bank transfers, and cryptocurrency like Bitcoin.

 Deliveries for online purchases are done via Canada Post.
 To receive your orders from the courier, you must present an ID.
 If you cannot be at home to receive your package, it won’t be left at the doorstep.
 A card or a message will be left stating when and where you can get your package from the nearest post office.

 If you want someone else to receive your package on your behalf, leave a letter of authorization stating so.
 Your representative should also be 18 or 19 years of age and must show an ID to receive your order.

 Cannabis Stores Cannada buying limit and medical cannabis

 In most provinces, there are limits to how much you can purchase from a store.
 Mostly you are only allowed 30 grams of dried cannabis.
 But if you need to purchase more for a medical condition, you must secure a medical card and prescription from an authorized medical representative.

-There are separate rules regarding medical cannabis purchase.
+There are separate rules regarding medical cannabis purchases.
 Usually, a designated dispensary for medical cannabis is set up.
 These dispensaries are similar to the structure of recreational cannabis but with a few differences.

 Because cannabis patients can be of any age, it is common for patient representatives like parents, caregivers, and volunteers to purchase on behalf of their patients.
-For this, you must have an identification card, prescription and medical card of the patient.
+For this, you must have an identification card, prescription, and medical care of the patient.